Conservation issues of Pompeii and Herculaneum: Conservation Projects

 There are many conservation projects, endeavors and enterprises associated with both cities in an attempt to prevent further deterioration.
 These focus on removing the forces that attack the sites, as well as restoring the damaged artifacts and preventing further destruction.

-Soprintendenza Speciale per i Beni Archeologici di Napoli e Pompeii
+Soprintendenza Speciale per i Beni Archeologici di Napoli e Pompei

-The Soprintendenza Speciale per i Beni Archeologici di Napoli e Pompeii is the major administrative body of both sites and others in the Naples and Vesuvian area.
+The Soprintendenza Speciale per i Beni Archeologici di Napoli e Pompei is the major administrative body of both sites and others in the Naples and Vesuvian area.
 It has overall responsibility for caring for both ancient cities, managing the sites, conserving them, removing plants, providing security to prevent further theft, administering tourist entry into the area, and reconstructing various buildings.
 It also directs many other subsidiary projects and controls all funding and access to the two cities.
 The institute runs projects such as the restoration of frescoes and sculptures in Pompeii.
 Additionally, modern technology is used to help in conservation; in 2006, a laser survey was created of the Forum complex, allowing a three-dimensional, digital reconstruction.